 When working with patient organisations, companies must ensure that all of the arrangements comply with the Code.
-This includes the prohibition on advertising prescription only medicines to the public (Clause 22.1).
+This includes the prohibition on advertising prescription only medicines to the public (Clause

+22.1).
 The requirements of Clause 19, which covers meetings for health professionals and appropriate administrative staff, also apply to pharmaceutical companies supporting patient organisation meetings.

 Companies must ensure that the requirements of Clause 23 are complied with when working with patient organisations.
 In particular written agreements must be in place in respect of every significant activity or ongoing relationship (Clause 23.3) and there has to be public disclosure of financial support or indirect/non financial support.

-The 2011 Code requires the disclosure of the monetary value of support with a value to the organisation of £250 per project or more (excluding VAT) in relation to activities commenced on or after 1 May 2011 or ongoing on that date (Clause 23.7).
-Companies must ensure that their support is clearly acknowledged from the outset.
-The wording of a declaration of sponsorship must accurately reflect the nature of a company's involvement.
+The 2011 Code required the disclosure of the monetary value of support with a value to the organisation of £250 per project or more (excluding VAT) in relation to activities commenced on or after 1 May 2011 or ongoing on that date.